Doc Martin

 Doc Martin is a British medical comedy-drama television series starring Martin Clunes as Doctor Martin Ellingham.
 It was created by Dominic Minghella developing the character of Dr Martin Bamford from the Nigel Cole comedy film Saving Grace (2000).
+Real-life physician Martin Scurr was the inspiration for Bamford.

 Ten series aired between 2004 and 2022, with a television film airing on Christmas Day in 2006.
 The ninth series premiered on ITV in September 2019.
-The tenth (and final) series was broadcast from 7 September 2022 to 26 October 2022; the last instalment was a Christmas special that aired on 25 December 2022.
+The tenth (and final) series was broadcast from 7 September 2022 to 26 October 2022; the last installment was a Christmas special that aired on 25 December 2022.
 On 29 December 2022 a documentary titled “Farewell Doc Martin” was shown on ITV, featuring behind-the-scenes interviews with the cast and crew as they filmed the final series.
 It also looked back at highlights from the 18 years of the show.

 Plot

 Dr Martin Ellingham (Martin Clunes), a brilliant and successful vascular surgeon at Imperial College London, develops haemophobia – a fear of blood – forcing him to stop practising surgery.
 He obtains a post as the sole general practitioner (GP) in the sleepy Cornish village of Portwenn, where he had spent childhood holidays with his Aunt Joan (Stephanie Cole), who owns a local farm.
 Upon arriving in Portwenn – where, to his frustration, the locals address him as "Doc Martin" – he finds the surgery in chaos and inherits an incompetent receptionist, Elaine Denham (Lucy Punch).
 In series 2–4, she is replaced by Pauline Lamb (Katherine Parkinson), a new receptionist, and later also a phlebotomist.
 In Series 5, Morwenna Newcross (Jessica Ransom) takes up the post.

 The programme revolves around Ellingham's interactions with the local Cornish villagers.
 Despite his medical excellence, Ellingham is grouchy and abrupt, and lacks social skills.
 His direct, emotionless manner offends many villagers, made worse by his invariably unpleasant responses to their ignorant, often foolish, comments.
 They perceive him to be hot-tempered and lacking in a bedside manner.
 In contrast, he feels he is performing his duties professionally and by-the-book, not wasting time chatting.
 Ellingham is very deadpan and dresses formally in a business suit and tie, regardless of the weather or the occasion, and he never takes off his jacket, even when delivering babies.
 He has no hesitation in pointing out the risks of unhealthy behaviours (e.g. smoking), both in private and in public gatherings.

 The villagers eventually discover his fear of blood and the frequent and debilitating bouts of nausea and vomiting it causes.
 Despite this handicap, Ellingham proves to be an expert diagnostician and responds effectively to various emergencies in his medical practice; thus, he gradually gains grudging respect from his neighbours.